-Humanity is just plain less cool than the other sapient peoples of the universe.
-By any standard one cares to choose, aliens of any type are greater than or equal to humanity, with the occasional weak point, often due to their Bizarre Alien Biology.
+Humanity seems just plain less cool than the other sapient peoples of the universe.
+By any standard one cares to choose, aliens of many a type are greater than or equal to humanity, with the occasional weak point, often due to their Bizarre Alien Biology.

-This makes sense in the case of aliens landing on Earth; you have to be pretty self-assured in your own abilities to risk landing on a rock dominated by near-hairless apes (reference to humans as 'monkeys' can be expected at some point, even when they wouldn't naturally know what a monkey is) with nuclear weapons.
+This makes sense in the case of aliens landing on Earth; you have to be pretty self-assured in your own abilities to risk landing on a rock dominated by near-hairless apes with nuclear weapons and a history of murdering each other for any number of reasons.
 One would assume that a weaker alien — at least one without massively compensatory technology — would just keep right on flying, and go land on a planet full of Smurfs.

 In comics, nearly every alien is outright superpowered.
 Of course, almost all major characters in mainstream comics are super, so that's not so illustrative.